HanaSalah10/advancedprog/AssignmentExceptionHandling/README.md

 - **NormalCase.arxml**: This is  a normal arxml file for testing the normal case.
 - **ExtensionTest.html**: This is the invalid extension file
 - **testcases.bat**: This is the batch file that runs the program with different input files for testing purposes.
+## How to run:
+To run your program with a single input file, use the following command:

+`java lab_06.java <your_file>`

+This will create a new file called “NormalCase_mod.arxml” with the reordered containers.

+To run your program with all the test files provided, use the following command:

+`testcases.bat`

+This will run your program with each of the test files and show the output on the console.